How This Refugee Mother Is Supporting Her Family — All By Herself

 Today, El-Barqa lives with her family in Bekaa Valley.
 They are part of the 1.5 million Syrian refugees living in the country’s informal camps.

-As a single mum, El-Barqa says she had to find a job that would let her support her family.
+As a single mom, El-Barqa says she had to find a job that would let her support her family.

 When she first inquired about working as a tractor driver, she recalled the farmers saying to her, “A woman wants to do our job?”